 The goal of our compensation program is to align the interests of our employees with those of our stockholders.
-We do this by implementing compensation practices designed to attract, retain and motivate key members of management.
+We do this by implementing compensation practices designed to attract, retain, motivate and reward key members of management.
 A significant portion of the compensation packages of our Executives is intended to be at-risk pay for performance.
 In our program, we analyze each component of executive compensation and decisions with respect to one element of pay may or may not impact other elements of the overall pay packages.
-Market data, individual performance, retention needs and internal equity among our Executives' compensation packages have been the primary factors considered in decisions to increase or decrease compensation materially.
+The Committee and the Board of Directors have full discretion to choose the elements of executive compensation that the Executives will be paid or eligible to earn each year and to adjust the proportion of total compensation opportunity that each element provides.
+The Committee's goal is to set each of the primary components of the Company's executive compensation program, base salary, short-term cash incentives and long-term equity-based incentives, at approximately the 50th percentile of the peer group, resulting in each Executive's total compensation opportunity being set at approximately the 50th percentile of the peer group fluctuates or the peer group is updated to reflect changes in the market, the Committee may make adjustments in one or more components of compensation to achieve the 50th percentile of total compensation.
+However, because of recent promotions, changes in the peer group to reflect the Company's size after the Altivity